Diet (nutrition)

 A selection of magnesium-containing food consumed by humans.
 The human diet can vary widely.

 In nutrition, diet is the sum of food consumed by a person or other organism.

 The word diet often implies the use of specific intake of nutrition for health or weight-management reasons (with the two often being related).
 Although humans are omnivores, each culture and each person holds some food preferences or some food taboos.
 This may be due to personal tastes or ethical reasons.
 Individual dietary choices may be more or less healthy.

 Complete nutrition requires ingestion and absorption of vitamins, minerals, essential amino acids from protein and essential fatty acids from fat-containing food, also food energy in the form of carbohydrate, protein, and fat.
 Dietary habits and choices play a significant role in the quality of life, health and longevity.

 Health

 A healthy diet can improve and maintain mental and physical health.
 Specific diets, such as the DASH diet, can be used in treatment and management of chronic conditions.

-Dietary recommendations exist for many different countries, and they usually emphasise a balanced diet which is culturally appropriate.
+Dietary recommendations exist for many countries, and they usually emphasise a balanced diet which is culturally appropriate.
 These recommendations are different from dietary reference values which provide information about the prevention of nutrient deficiencies.
+In 2025 only 30.8% of children aged 6 to 23 months, and 62.7% of women aged 15 to 49 years, consume a minimally diverse diet.